-- Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards - Attachment D, Letter from State Superintendent of Schools, Dr. Grasmick, regarding Parent Notification
+- Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards - Attachment D, Memo to local school systems regarding parent notification

 CRITICAL ELEMENT EXAMPLES FOR MEETING STATUTORY REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 1.5 Does the State Accountability System produce an annual State Report Card?
 The State Report Card includes all the required data elements [see Appendix A for the list of required data elements].
 The State Report Card is available to the public at the beginning of the academic year.
 The State Report Card is accessible in languages of major populations in the State, to the extent possible.
 Assessment results and other academic indicators (including graduation rates) are reported by student subgroups The State Report Card does not include all the required data elements.
 The State Report Card is not available to the public.